6 Tips For A Disney World Trip With Teens

 Start the day at Expedition Everest and come face to face with the Yeti!
 Here’s the trick for riding more than once: Get there as close to the opening time as possible (I realize that with teenagers this may be difficult, but they can sleep back at home).
 Head over to the ride and grab Fastpasses.
 Get on the still-short regular line for a first go, and then use the Fastpasses for an encore ride.

 Naturally, Animal Kingdom has plenty of animals.
 The exotics ones you encounter on the Kilimanjaro Safari (okapis, rhinos, wildebeests) will impress visitors of any age.
-When your teens are ready for more rides, head to Kali River Rapids, a medium thrill ride best enjoyed on a hot sunny day.
+When your teens are ready for more rides, head to Kali River Rapids, a medium thrill ride best enjoyed on a hot sunny day or let them try the virtual reality ride Flight of Passage in the new World of Pandora.

 Indulge Their Teen-Size Appetites

-I truly believe that most Walt Disney restaurants are absolutely amazing.
-If you have teenagers along be sure to check out Beaches and Cream Soda Shop in the Beach Club Resort.
+I truly believe that most Walt Disney restaurants are absolutely amazing and visiting with young people who can sit through longer meals give you a chance to the upscale restaurants at Epcot the and hotels.
+If you have teenagers along be sure to check out Beaches and Cream Soda Shop in the *Beach Club Resort.
 The old-fashioned diner style joint has burgers, hot dogs and ice cream sundaes.
 I recommend the 8-scoop Kitchen Sink or the smaller No Way Jose that mixes vanilla, chocolate and peanut butter—you might actually here them say they’re full!

 Give Them Some Chilling-Out Time